JorgeCoello97/MVVMSample/README.md

 # MVVM Sample
 ## Description
-Test about pattern design.
+Test about design patterns.
 First MVP and then MVVM.

 ## Targets
 * Use MPV